History

 2000s

 four students, one instructor standing and smiling at party in Rehabilitation centerDeafBlind Services Minnesota LLC joins Vision Loss Resources in 2005.
-Contract Production Services is the new name for the packaging and manufacturing division of Vision Loss Resources.
+Contract Production Services is the new name for the co-packing division of Vision Loss Resources.

 2014